 How to get an IRD number

-It’s important to get an IRD number as all your tax, entitlements (eg student loan or Working for Families Tax Credits) and personal details are linked to this number.
+It’s important to get an IRD number as all your tax, entitlements (like student loan or Working for Families Tax Credits) and personal details are linked to this number.

-- earn any money (eg from a job, benefit or pension)
+- earn any money — for example, from a job, benefit or pension

 - apply for: